Solo exhibition

 The programme at Cukrarna Gallery unfolds through a three-week screening loop that repeats for the duration of the exhibition, allowing each work to occupy the gallery space for one week before the cycle begins again.
 Together, the selected films offer a broad insight into Collins’s distinctive artistic language and his sustained interest in the intersections between politics, media culture, and collective experience.

 Mixtape #1 (2024, 117 min.) presents an unconventional overview of Collins’s extensive moving-image practice through a collage of excerpts, fragments, music videos, animations, and previously unseen material drawn from more than twenty years of work.
-Inspired by the intimate logic of the homemade compilation cassette, Mixtape #1 is a genre-hopping compendium that foregrounds resonances between images and emotions, and their historical conditions, revealing conceptual and formal continuities across the artist’s diverse oeuvre.
+Inspired by the intimate logic of the homemade compilation cassette, Mixtape #1 is a genre-hopping compendium that foregrounds resonances between images and emotions, and their historical conditions, revealing conceptual and formal continuities across the artist’s diverse projects.

 Curated by: Alenka Gregorič